Payday Loans Gain Popularity as Social Security Outlook is Bleak

 Payday Loans Prove their Worth

 Who would have thought that payday loans, a unique funding method, would end up being more reliable than Social Security?
 The reality is that they are more reliable.
 Social Security is here, but not for long without serious restructuring.
 On the other hand, payday loans are simple, short-term funding alternatives.
-They are an easy way of getting money for the qualified applicant and have proven their worth in the finances of millions, time and time again.
+They are an easy way of getting money for the qualified consumer and have proven their worth in the finances of millions, time and time again.